-In the last decade we have seen that an awareness program precedes a detection camp and this increased the attendance and also the willingness to get screened.
-The Mumbai chapter has certainly a better response compared to others and over the years the camps here have increased quite significantly.
+In the last decade we have seen that an awareness program precedes a detection camp and this has increased the attendance and also the willingness to get screened.
+The Mumbai chapter has had certainly a better response compared to others and over the years the camps here have increased quite significantly.
 Secondly organizations are keen to hold these camps as a goodwill gesture and this has also stepped up the numbers.
-Timely support from organizations like association for India’s development has eased our push to the detection programs.
+Timely support from organizations like Association for India’s development has eased our push to the detection programs.

 These screenings for cancer have value only if done regularly and little value if done only once.
 But what we believe is that the attendance at the first camp will remove the fear associated and people will be emboldened and motivated to get themselves checked annually.
 Hope attitude will change with times and getting screened for cancer will become an act by choice.